Many applications need to include assets such as bitmaps and resource dictionaries within their executable and refer to these assets from XAML.

-If the asset is located in a different assembly to the XAML file then use the
+If the asset is located in a different assembly from the XAML file, then use the

-avares: URL scheme.
-For example if the asset is contained in an assembly called
+avares: URI scheme.
+For example, if the asset is contained in an assembly called

 Assets can also be included in .NET applications by using the